stablekernel/aqueduct/source/docs/http/routing.md

 ## Failed Matches Return 404

-A `Router` will return a `Response.notFound` - a response with status code 404 - if it receives a request that no route is registered for.
+A `Router` will return a `404 Not Found` if there is no matching route for the request.
 The router will not send this request to linked controllers.
 This behavior may be overridden by providing a closure to `Router.unhandledController` to provide a 404 HTML page if the request allows it.